Different ways in Open Access publishing

 Ideally, you can find the legal requirements for a possible secondary publication in the author contract.

-You can find an overview of the publishing conditions for secondary publication of journal articles on the SHERPA-RoMEO platform.
-While these notices are not legally binding, in most cases SHERPA-RoMEO also provides links to the relevant publisher pages.
+To find an overview of the publishing conditions for secondary publication of journal articles, you can visit the Jisc Open Policy Finder.
+While these notices are not legally binding, in most cases Jisc also provides links to the relevant publisher pages.
 The information on the publisher's pages usually provides reliable indications as to whether, from when, where and with which version a second publication is possible.

 Please note: If you are about to sign a publishing agreement with a publisher, agree on the right to publish a digital copy of your work in an institutional repository (after an embargo period, if applicable).